Does not apply to sports. Team sports

 Rules of sports games

 Sports games are competitions in the form of a game, based on certain techniques and tactics.
 The fight can take place between two partners or two teams.
-In many games, a goal is defined - a goal, a ball, a shuttlecock, a playground.
+In many games, a goal is defined - a goal, a ball, a shuttlecock, a court.
 Each competition has a set of rules.
-Without knowing them, it is difficult not only to participate, but also to observe the course of the competition.
+Without knowing them, it is difficult not only to participate, but also to observe the progress of the competition.
 There are general rules for all sports activities.
 This:

-• safe behavior;
+• Safe behavior;

 • Fair wrestling;